stryku/stryku.github.io/_drafts/multidimensional-game-next/2023-09-13-multidimensional-game.md

 2. Find the points of intersecting the plane and the cube.
 3. Build the 3D shape based on the points of intersection.

+# Table of Contents:
+1. This will become a table of contents.
+{:toc}

 # Defining the plane

 A plane can be defined in a couple of ways.
 I took the approach of selecting points and finding the plane equation that the points lay on.
 So, e.g. giving three points : `(1, 2, 3)`, `(-1, -1, 3)` and `(3, 2, 1)`, we want to find the equation of the 2D plane: `3x - 2y + 3z - 8 = 0`.